E. Calvin Beisner

-Fears of accelerating sea level rise (SLR) due to anthropogenic global warming (AGW) are rampant nowadays---often the primary phenomenon in people's minds when they think of potential ill effects of AGW.
-The image above, created by NASA to show what lands would be inundated by a hypothetical 70-foot SLR, thought by some to be in store for "future generations" if global average temperature (GAT) rises by 2C, causing the complete melt of the Greenland and West Antarctic ice sheets, is typical of … [Read more...]
+Fears of accelerating sea level rise (SLR) due to anthropogenic global warming (AGW) are rampant nowadays—often the primary phenomenon in people’s minds when they think of potential ill effects of AGW.
+The image above, created by NASA to show what lands would be inundated by a hypothetical 70-foot SLR, thought by some to be in

 People of the State of California v.
 British Petroleum P.L.C. et al.

-You might---or then you might not---have heard recently of two lawsuits filed in separate jurisdictions in California lately called People of the State of California v.
+You might—or then you might not—have heard recently of two lawsuits filed in separate jurisdictions in California lately called People of the State of California v.
 British Petroleum P.L.C. et al., by San Francisco city attorney Dennis Herrera and Oakland city attorney Barbara J. Parker.
-They allege that BP and other "big oil" companies are harming people by producing a product that causes dangerous global warming.
-They're about as likely to succeed as similar suits of the … [Read more...]
+They allege that BP and other “big oil” companies are

 Is 2017 Really the First Year since 1850 with Two Category-4 U.S. Landfall Hurricanes?